lfads/lfads-run-manager/docs/analysis.md

-# Loading and Analyzing LFADS Posterior Means
+# Loading and Analyzing LFADS Results

+  This documentation applies to LFADS models that have finished training, allowing you to load the results back into Matlab for further analysis.

 ## Reusing the `drive_script`